vega/vega/PORTING_GUIDE.md

 - Axes no longer have a `type` parameter.
 Instead, the `orient` parameter is now required.
 Instead of `{"type": "x"}` use `{"orient": "bottom"}`, and instead of `{"type": "y"}` use `{"orient": "left"}`.

-- The `"ticks"` parameter for suggesting the approximate number of axis ticks has been renamed `"count"`.
+- The `"ticks"` parameter for suggesting the approximate number of axis ticks has been renamed `"tickCount"`.

 - Custom visual properties for axes and legends now reside under an `"encode"` block and use `"enter"`, `"update"`, and `"exit"` sub-blocks.
 If unsure of which to use, a good default is to define an `"update"` block to ensure all properties are updated.